-At Byrd Eye Clinic, the eye care center of Dr. Thomas Byrd, we proudly offer world-class ophthalmological care at a local level.
-Dr. Byrd and his team provide patients with a comprehensive range of superior-quality eye care services, including state-of-the-art cataract treatment options.
-The cataract treatments available at Byrd Eye Clinic make it possible for our patients to receive timely, effective cataract surgery and preserve their precious vision for a lifetime, thereby avoiding what remains one of the leading causes of preventable blindness around the globe.
+At Byrd and Wyandotte Eye Clinic, we proudly offer world-class ophthalmological care at a local level.
+Dr. Thomas Byrd and Dr. Marla Price provide patients with a comprehensive range of superior-quality eye care services, including state-of-the-art cataract treatment options.
+The cataract treatments available at Byrd and Wyandotte Eye Clinic make it possible for our patients to receive timely, effective cataract surgery and preserve their precious vision for a lifetime, thereby avoiding what remains one of the leading causes of preventable blindness around the globe.

-For instance, some of our cataract patients ask Dr. Byrd, “Can cataracts cause headaches?” during consultations at our Detroit, MI eye care center.
-This is a reasonable question, and Dr. Byrd is happy to answer it.
-However, he wants to make sure that these patients understand that cataracts generally do not cause headaches, and that cataract surgery will not necessarily improve headaches.
+For instance, some of our cataract patients ask, “Can cataracts cause headaches?” during consultations at our Wyandotte, MI eye care center.
+Cataracts generally do not cause headaches, and that cataract surgery will not necessarily improve headaches.

-If you have not had a comprehensive eye exam in the previous year, we invite you to schedule one at Byrd Eye Clinic today.
+If you have not had a comprehensive eye exam in the previous year, we invite you to schedule one at Byrd and Wyandotte Eye Clinic today.

 Although cataract surgery may not eliminate the patient’s headaches, it could significantly reduce his or her eye strain and therefore reduce the frequency or severity of his or her headaches.

 Also of note is a 2008 study published in the online edition of the Journal of Headache and Pain by Dr. Silvia Benemei, which suggested a possible connection between cluster headaches and cataracts, with the former causing the latter; however, this connection has still not yet been proven.

 If you are experiencing any of the symptoms of cataracts and you would like to schedule an appointment with in Wyandotte, please schedule online today!